Architecture that belongs where it stands.

 See the construction system

-How post and beam glulam timber frame turns design into a built reality.
+How the post-and-beam glulam timber frame turns design into built reality.